-I’ve followed Asia Citro’s blog for a few years now (info at end of post).
+I’ve followed Asia Citro’s blog for a few years now.
 I found it when I was looking for fun, messy play activities I could recreate at home for my littles.
-Her younger child is right around the same age as my kiddos, so she has many safe, fun activities for very young kids (maybe not travel friendly, but these suggestions are).
+Her younger child is right around the same age as my kiddos, so she has many safe, fun activities for very young kids.

 Okay, so I love it, but what do my kids think?

-Full disclosure: I applied to be on the parent launch team, so I received free stuff, including an advance copy of the first book, Dragons and Marshmallows (affiliate link, yo and more information on that at the bottom of this post).
+Full disclosure: I applied to be on the parent launch team, so I received free stuff, including an advance copy of the first book, Dragons and Marshmallows.
 No blog review was required in exchange.
 I’m writing this because the first book is so good and educational that I wanted my readers to hear about it!
 All opinions are mine.

 Zoey’s hypothesis is that dragons eat worms.
 She conducts the experiment and … well, I won’t ruin the surprise!